bugguide/issues/README.md

-# issues
-Issue Tracker for BugGuide
+This repository exists for the [Issue Tracker](https://github.com/bugguide/issues/issues).